DMO17/portfolio/README.md

 ## Description:

-Creating a work portfolio highlighting my abilities and achievements using a variety of advanced HTML and CSS skills with no frameworks.
+Created a work portfolio highlighting my abilities and achievements using a variety of advanced HTML and CSS skills with no frameworks.

 ## Complete Portfolio: